suzybee1987/milestone-2/README.md

 #### *contact.html*

 - **Contact form**
     - For the user to give feedback these fields are required: Name, Email and comments and show error messages if not filled before clicking submit.
-Once the user fills out this section an email is sent to my inbox with the details and the user receives confirmation via JavaScript alert to confirm their email has been sent.
+Once the user fills out this section an email is sent to my inbox with the details and the user receives confirmation via alert on window to confirm their email has been sent.
     - On the form the buttons are as a user would expect there is a submit and reset button on the form with the Reset button having more muted colours and Submit button the obvious choice for the user to select upon filling out the form.

 - **Modal**